ananthp/beautifulnote/blog/_posts/2018-12-06-prince-rama-varma-on-swaragnanam.markdown

 >
 > 12:37 "Like a keyboard, in our throat, in our ear, in our brain, all 12 notes have to be fixed."

-This is exactly why we built <a {{ site.new_tab }} href='https://play.google.com/store/apps/details?id=org.kuyil.sadhakam'>Sadhakam Carnatic Ear Trainer</a> (Android app).
+This is exactly why we built <a {{ site.new_tab }} href='https://play.google.com/store/apps/details?id=org.kuyil.sadhakam'>Sadhakam: Carnatic Swara Gnanam Practice</a> (Android app).
 It has direct swaram centric exercises that will help you fix all the swarasthanas <em>in your throat, ear and brain</em> as Prince Rama Varma advices.

 <figure>
 <div class='row'>